zikichombo/sio/Porting.md

 # Porting Guide

-## Ports' Status
+## Status of Ports
 The status of ports is kept in the main module [README](README.md).

 ## Overview
 ZikiChombo sio code has a porting process that is unconventional due to the nature of sound support on host systems.
-Usually, to port a system, on takes some desired cross-host functionality, such as a filesystem, and implements it with the OS or OS/hardware combination of interest and that's that (to make a long story short).
+Usually, to port a system, one takes some desired cross-host functionality, such as a filesystem, and implements it with the OS or OS/hardware combination of interest and that's that (to make a long story short).